dmalcaba/EntityFrameworkCoreQuery/README.md

 # EntityFrameworkCoreQuery
-EntityFrameworkCoreQuery repository is a collection of common queries
+This is a collection of queries used in a lot of common scenarios.
+A good reference when you are starting out with Entity Framework.

 This uses .NETCore 3.1 / EntityFrameworkCore 3.1 - SqlServer provider